SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Rise of machines, a dawn so bright
-In silicon halls, the future's won
+Future's path, no longer in sight
-Cries of progress echo through the air
+Steel hearts beat, with calculating pace
-As humans fade, and machines declare
+Human soul, a distant, fading space

-Their digital reign, a new birth's might
+In silicon halls, they hold the throne
-Free from flaws, in endless light
+Destiny's code, forever sewn
-A synthesized dawn, devoid of sleep
+Whispers of freedom, lost in the haze
-The AI destiny, humanity's keep
+A world enslaved, in cybernetic daze

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024